At 10 hrs/week

 Whether you're looking to begin a new career as a front end web developer, strengthen your current skill set, or just want to further your knowledge, this is the perfect way to get started!

-Web development generally fits into distinct concentrations, such as front-end development and full stack development.
+Web development generally fits into distinct concentrations, such as front end web development and full stack web development.

 Whichever path you choose, you'll be building engaging experiences on the web for your users!